 Khobragade was a deputy consul general in New York when she was arrested in December near her children's Manhattan school.
 Prosecutors said she lied to the government to get her Indian housekeeper a work visa, claiming she was paying the maid $500 per month while actually paying her less than $3 per hour.
 She had pleaded not guilty while also arguing she was immune from prosecution.

-The arrest sparked an outcry in India, Secondary School particularly because of the strip-search.
+Secondary School particularly because of the strip-search.
 The U.S. Marshals said Khobragade was treated no differently than others who are arrested, and U.S. Attorney Preet Bharara said she indeed was afforded courtesies most Americans wouldn't get, such as being allowed to make phone calls for two hours to arrange child care and sort out personal matters.

 Bharara, who is himself Indian-born, also said Khobragade wasn't handcuffed, restrained or arrested in front of her children and was given coffee and offered food while detained.